tararoys/drawing-mouse/README.md

 As of right now, the curve command is not quite precise.
 You can go 360 degrees (or more) but you can't do fractions of a degree.

 The car mode will turn itself off automatically after 45 seconds of no commands / input.

+# Misc

+As an alternative to using degress, you can also use directions to change the orientation of the mouse.
+For example

+    north
+    east
+    south
+    west
+    northeast
+    southwest
+    south southwest
+    north northeast